 But in September, Aftenpoften reported Kjell Ingolf Ropstad enjoyed free rent for 10 years.
 Moreover, he didn’t pay any tax on the apartment because he pretended to cover expenses at his parents’ place.
 He was forced to resign from the minister and party leader positions after the revelations.

-Several cases of early retirement payment scheme or travel expense abuses were also reported.
+Several cases of early retirement payment schemes or travel expense abuses were also reported.

-For 3 years, Hansen lived in commuter apartment while owning a place near Oslo
+For 3 years, Hansen lived in a commuter apartment while owning a place near Oslo

 When she became president of the Storting, Eva Kristin Hansen wanted to address these issues as a priority to restore trust in politicians.

 “We have to work hard to restore trust in the Storting among the population.
 There have been so many cases that have contributed to weakening confidence in Norwegian politicians“, she said about a few weeks ago.

 Between 2014 and 2017, she declared living in Trondheim, a town in a county she represented and where she comes from.